frconor-ebook/meditations/_posts/2025-02-26-life-of-childhood.md

 We never feel alone.
 It\'s a wonderful thing.
 There is so much loneliness in this world.

-But we never feel alone because we know we are surrounded by Our Father God whether in the tabernacle, the department store, or wherever we may go, and also surrounded by all of our Christian brothers and sisters who are there to help us.
+But we need never feel alone because we know we are surrounded by Our Father God whether in the tabernacle, in the department, or wherever we may go, and also surrounded by all of our Christian brothers and sisters who are there to help us.

 Our divine filiation opens wonderful horizons for us, helps us to know the deeper things of life.
 "You have hidden these things from the wise